AlibabaCloudDocs/dts/intl.en-US/Data Migration/Supported databases and migration types.md

 # Supported databases and migration types

 You can use Data Transmission Service \(DTS\) to migrate data between homogeneous and heterogeneous data sources.
 Typical scenarios include data migration to Alibaba Cloud, data migration between instances within Alibaba Cloud, and database splitting and scale-out.
-This section describes the database types, database versions, and migration types that are supported by the data migration feature.
+This topic describes the database types, database versions, and migration types that are supported by the data migration feature.

 For more information about data migration in various scenarios, see [Overview of data migration scenarios](/intl.en-US/Data Migration/Overview of data migration scenarios.md).